South Lebanon conflict (1985–2000): 2000 Israeli withdrawal and collapse of South Lebanon Army

 In July 1999, Ehud Barak became Israel's Prime Minister, promising Israel would unilaterally withdraw to the international border by July 2000.
 Prior to his actions, many believed that Israel would only withdraw from South Lebanon upon reaching an agreement with Syria.

 In January 2000, Hezbollah assassinated the commander of the South Lebanon Army's Western Brigade, Colonel Aql Hashem, at his home in the security zone.
 Hashem had been responsible for day-to-day operations of the SLA and was a leading candidate to succeed General Antoine Lahad.
 After this assassination there were doubts about the leadership of the South Lebanon Army (SLA).
 The pursuit and assassination of Hashim was documented step by step and the footage was broadcast on Hezbollah TV channel al-Manar.
 The operation and the way it was presented in media dealt a devastating blow to the morale in the SLA.

 During the spring of 2000, Hezbollah operations stepped up considerably, with persistent harassment of Israeli military outposts in occupied Lebanese territory.
 As preparation for the major withdrawal plan, Israeli forces began abandoning several forward positions within the security zone of South Lebanon.
 On 24 May, Israel announced that it would withdraw all troops from South Lebanon.
 All Israeli forces had withdrawn from Lebanon by the end of the next day, more than six weeks before its stated deadline of 7 July.

 The Israeli pullout resulted in the collapse of the SLA and the rapid advance of Hezbollah forces into the area.
 As the Israeli Defense Forces (IDF) withdrew, thousands of Shi'a Lebanese rushed back to the South to reclaim their properties.
 This withdrawal was widely considered a victory for Hezbollah and boosted its popularity in Lebanon.
-The completeness of the withdrawal is still disputed as Lebanese Government and Hezbollah claim Israel still holds Shebaa farms, a small piece of territory on the Lebanon-Israel-Syria border, with disputed sovereignty.
+The completeness of the withdrawal is still disputed as Lebanon continues to claim the Israeli-occupied Shebaa Farms, a small piece of territory on the Lebanon-Israel-Syria border, with disputed sovereignty.

 As a Syrian-backed Lebanese government refused to demarcate its border with Israel, Israel worked with UN cartographers led by regional coordinator Terje Rød-Larsen to certify Israel had withdrawn from all occupied Lebanese territory.
 On 16 June 2000, UN Security Council concluded that Israel had indeed withdrawn its forces from all of Lebanon, in accordance with United Nations Security Council Resolution 425 (1978).

 Israel considered this move as tactical withdrawal since it always regarded the Security Zone as a buffer zone to defend Israel's citizens.
 By ending the occupation, Barak's cabinet assumed it would improve its worldwide image.
 Ehud Barak has argued that "Hezbollah would have enjoyed international legitimacy in their struggle against a foreign occupier", if the Israelis had not unilaterally withdrawn without a peace agreement.